anon777000/GraphMix/README.md

 # How to run

-For reproducing results of GraphMix(GCN) of Table1 in the paper, go to directory GraphMix/semisupervised/codes and run the following commands:
+For reproducing results of GraphMix(GCN) of Table1(B) in the paper, go to directory GraphMix/semisupervised/codes and run the following commands.
+This will reproduce:

+Cora 83.94±0.57

+Citesee 74.72±0.59

+Pubmed 80.98±0.55

 `python run_cora.py`